The path to a healthier lifestyle

 Feeding difficulties can arise for children with ASD for a number of reasons.
 There can be mechanical issues with chewing or swallowing, but the majority of challenges are sensory-related.
 Food aversions can be due to smell, texture, color or simply because it is something new they haven’t tasted in the past.

-It is important to make sure your child gets the nutrition he or she needs, so our therapists tackle feeding from behavioral, occupational and speech angles.
+It is important to make sure your child gets the nutrition he or she needs, so our therapists tackle feeding from behavioral, occupational and speech therapy angles.
 Sometimes it’s focusing on building muscle-related skills, since those used to chew are the same used to form words.
-Other times we look to build tolerance with help from positive reinforcement and other behavior techniques.
+Other times we aim to build tolerance with help from positive reinforcement and other behavior techniques.